Varroa jacobsoni: Evolution

-Lifecycle
+Life cycle

 The lifecycle of V. jacobsoni in A. cerana begins with a mature mated female entering a larval cell of a honey bee.
 Once the cell is capped, the adult female mite hides for five days inside the larval food near the bottom of the cell.
 After about five hours, the mite is released from the food, where it then begins feeding on the host's haemolymph.
 After 60 hours, the adult female mite lays its first egg on the wall of the cell.
 Unfertilised mite eggs produce male offspring, that are able to mate with the female offspring.
 The adult mated female then emerges from the cell with the emerging bee.
 Once mites are released to the environment, they are transferred to other bees through close contact.
 The adult female mites then feed through the intersegmental membrane on honeybee haemolymph.
 The cycle is then completed.

 Chemical resistance to acaricides

 Acaricides are pesticides that kill members of the Acari group, which includes ticks and mites.
 Acaricides were at one time an effective method in regulating the transmission of V. jacobsoni in honey bees, but the buildup of residues in acaricide-resistant strains have decreased the effectiveness of mite control in honey bees.
 Among those acaricides used are acrinathrin, amitraz, bromopropylate, chlordimeform, coumaphos, flumethrin, and fluvalinate.
-Fluvalinate is the most effective acaricide.